pauldmccarthy/win-pytreat/README.md

   of you who are familiar with the basics of Python, and want to learn more about the language.

+- The `applications` directory contains a series of practicals which focus on using Python to accomplish specific tasks.

 The practicals have been written under the assumption that FSL 6.0.3 is installed.